 BLOOM is an EU-funded Horizon 2020 project that aims to raise public awareness and interest in the bioeconomy.
-Through dialogue and co-creation activities, the project will develop and strengthen regional networks in order to foster greater understanding about the potential of the bioeconomy.
+Through dialogue and co-creation activities, the project is developing and strengthening regional networks in order to foster greater understanding about the potential of the bioeconomy.
 VA (Public & Science) is one of 12 European partners in this three-year project, which started in November 2017.

 The aim of the project is to boost European citizens’ knowledge and awareness of Bio-economy research and innovation.
 How can we be more environmentally friendly, reduce our use of fossil fuels and reduce waste through the use of innovative bio-based raw materials?

-The project will stimulate activities and dialogue about the bioeconomy at both a regional and EU level.
+The project aims to stimulate activities and dialogue about the bioeconomy at both a regional and EU level.

 The five regional hubs focus on three bioeconomy topics:

 - Food and agriculture (Spain, Poland)